2016 school theme: Drones, droids and robots

 On this page you'll find ideas for help with event ideas and running a school event.Once you've organised your event, ensure that you register it in our event diary.
 Need more help?
 Contact your local representative from the Australian Science Teachers Association.

 HELPFUL TEMPLATESThese documents will assist you in organising, promoting and running your National Science Week event.
-Note that you may need PDF reader, word processor or spreadsheet software to use them.
+You can download all of the files in a single file (4.15 MB zip).

 - A3 event poster (253 kB docx)